 Try Safe Mode

-Since you are in about:support window, you may also Try Safe Mode if you suspect a problem with Add-on.
+- Once you are in the location about:support, you may also Try Safe Mode if you suspect a problem with Add-on.

 If the browser works fine in Safe Mode with Add-on disabled, there is a problem with Add-on.
 Uninstall recently installed Add-on or recently updated Add-on which is most likely the source of problem.